bazel-contrib/rules_nodejs/docs/Built-ins.md

 set to True if you want the output to be a directory
          Exactly one of `outs`, `output_dir` may be used.
-         If you output a directory, there can only be one output, which will be named the same as the target.
+         If you output a directory, there can only be one output, which will be a directory named the same as the target.

 Defaults to `False`